jsaari97/azure-k8s-config/README.md

 	--resource-group <resource-group-name>
 ```

-### Event Grid _(optional)_
+### Setting up Azure Event Grid _(optional)_

-This step is optional but highly recommended for keeping Azure App Configuration values synced with the deployed Kubernetes Secrets.
+This step is optional but recommended if you want to keep your Kubernetes Secret configurations synced with Azure App Configuration.

-Azure Event Grid can be used to listen to changes in your App Configuration, and trigger events based on that, eg. a webhook to trigger your Continuous Deployment (CD) tool.
+Azure Event Grid can be used to listen to App Configuration changes and trigger events based on that, eg. a webhook to trigger your Continuous Deployment (CD) tool.

 Register Azure Event Grid if you haven't already